I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_fsrtl_per_fileobject_context.md

 ## Members

-`InstanceId`

-A pointer to a filter-driver-allocated variable that can be used to distinguish among per-file-object context structures created by the same filter driver.
-The format of this variable is filter-driver-specific.
-Filter writers should choose a value that is both meaningful and convenient, such as the address of the file object itself.
-Note that the value of this member can be <b>NULL</b>.

 `Links`

 Link for this structure in the list of all per-file-object context structures associated with the same file object. <a href="..\ntifs\nf-ntifs-fsrtlinsertperfileobjectcontext.md">FsRtlInsertPerFileObjectContext</a> inserts this member into the list of all per-file-object context structures for the file object.